Close Hove Dog Track

 Other than the Greyhound Board of Great Britain (GBGB) there’s no complaints body specifically set up for the greyhound racing industry and because they’re UKAS accredited, if you’re not satisfied with actions, you can take complaints about them to UKAS, as long as you can substantiate your complaint and comply with their policies.

 In 2015, The Environment, Food and Rural Affairs Committee (EFRA) conducted a short inquiry into the welfare of racing greyhounds.
-The result of which was a 2016 report which clearly demonstrates the greyhound racing industry’s reluctance to self-regulate adequately, and although their expert report shows evidence of neglect, cruel training and injury the report was effectively ignored by the government, and as result dogs continue to suffer each and every day within the greyhound racing industry.
+The result of which was a 2016 report which clearly demonstrates the greyhound racing industry’s reluctance to self-regulate adequately, and although their expert report shows evidence of neglect, cruel training and injury the report was effectively ignoredby the government, and as result dogs continue to suffer each and every day within the greyhound racing industry.

-Almost a decade ago, an investigation by a national newspapers revealed that once greyhounds were no longer able to make money for their owners, they were being killed ‘to order’ and dumped in a
+Almost a decade ago, an investigation by a national newspapers revealed that once greyhounds were no longer able to make money for their owners, they were being killed ‘to order’ and dumped in a mass grave.
+A subsequent report into the welfare issues relating to greyhounds in England revealed the terrible conditions suffered by racing dogs.

 Government regulations were introduced in 2010 to address these problems, but they are woefully inadequate.
 The League spoke out against the regulations when they were published, calling them "little more than a crook's charter".
 In 2014 we produced a report demonstrating that, sadly, we were right.